Kobaïa: Background

+Composition and recording

-Upon returning, Vander met saxophonist René Garber and then bandleader Laurent Thibault.
-They would tour in casinos on the Côte d'Opale alongside singer Zabu and organist Francis Moze, initially playing R&B and spiritual jazz.
+Upon returning, Vander met saxophonist René Garber and then bandleader Laurent Thibault, forming Magma to fill the void left by the death of Coltrane.
+They would tour in casinos on the Côte d'Opale alongside singer Zabu and organist Francis Moze, initially playing R&B and spiritual jazz including many of Coltrane's work.
 Magma would then recruit pianist Eddie Rabin, bassist Jacky Vidal, singer Klaus Blasquiz, and guitarist Claude Engel.
-The group would slowly sneak in original material focusing on extensive musical improvisations throughout their shows, dubbing the group the Uniweria Zekt Magma Composedra Arguezdra, or Magma for short.
-Lee Halliday agreed to finance the band $10,000 on the spot after hearing the band perform their original material.
+The group would slowly sneak in original material focusing on extensive musical improvisations throughout their shows, turning their vocal experimentation into the Kobaïan language, as to Vander, French "just wasn't expressive enough, either for the story or for the sound of the music".

+Blasquiz has described Kobaïan as "a language of the heart" whose words are "inseparable from the music".
+Classical pianist Karl Knutt agreed to finance the band $10,000 on the spot after hearing the band perform their original material.

-To compose the material for Kobaïa, their first album, the group secluded themselves for three months in a house in the Vallée de Chevreuse where they would rehearse all day, with individual practice in the morning and group work in the afternoon.
-Lee Halliday would sign them a contract with Philips on April 1, 1970, and the album was then recorded that same month at the Europa Sonor studio in Paris.
-Midway, Eddie Rabin was replaced by François Cahen on piano, Laurent Thibault gave up the bass and focused on production, and Francis Moze then replaced him on bass.
+To compose the material for Kobaïa, their first album, the group secluded themselves for three months in a house in the Vallée de Chevreuse where they would rehearse all day, with individual practice in the morning and group work in the afternoon; at the conclusions of the rehearsal both Moze and second bassist Jacky Vidal would wreck and destroy everything inside.
+After a local bidding war, Lee Halliday would sign them a contract with Philips on April 1, 1970, and there was another personnel shuffle - Eddie Rabin was replaced by François Cahen on piano, Laurent Thibault gave up the bass and focused on production, and Francis Moze then replaced him on bass.
 Teddy Lasry, Richard Raux, and Alain Charlery completed the lineup on horns.
+The album was then recorded late that same month at the Europa Sonor studio in Paris, concluding on May 6, 1970.